wingedrhino/hypersign-keycloak-plugin/README.md

    To install using Docker Container https://hub.docker.com/r/jboss/keycloak/

-2. Execute the follow.
-This will build the example and deploy it
+2. To build the hs-authenticator jar file.

-   $ mvn clean install wildfly:deploy
+   .
+Run mvn clean install
+   .
+Go to the target folder, you should see new jar created.
+   .
+Take the jar file and put it under the keycloak/standalone/deployments folder.

-3. Copy the secret-question.ftl and secret-question-config.ftl files to the themes/base/login directory.
+3. Copy the hyerpsign-config.ftl and hyerpsign.ftl files to the themes/base/login directory.

 4. Login to admin console.
 Hit browser refresh if you are already logged in so that the new providers show up.